 As part of my SSHRC Insight Grant (2012-2017), I am examining how the transformation of Regent Park from being Canada's oldest and largest social housing development into a socio-economically mixed neighbourhood plays out on the ground, particularly for youth in the neighbourhood and local gangs.

 In a new project, my UofA colleague Dr. Kevin Haggerty and I will examine the realities of living and working in five provincial prisons in Alberta.
 The focus is on the challenges faced by both inmates and correctional officers.
-Topics that we are exploring with inmates include such things as issue relating to violence, family histories, substance abuse, programming, radicalization, and gang involvement.
+Topics that we are exploring with inmates include such things as drugs, issues relating to violence, family histories, substance abuse, programming, radicalization, and gang involvement.
 Our research on correctional officers includes topics relating to the culture of correctional officers, identifying risky or dangerous situations, security concerns, and their views on possible reforms to current prison conditions. (funded by TSAS).

 If you are a potential graduate student interested in working on any of these projects, please do not hesitate to contact me.